-As President, it is my pleasure on behalf of the Champaign County Mental Health Board (CCMHB/Board) to present to the citizens of Champaign County the 2020 Annual Report.
-The report is statutorily required under the Illinois Community Mental Health Act (405 ILCS 20/).
-The Board meets the mandated reporting requirements and provides additional information detailing funded services and performance as well as including the Three-Year Plan with objectives for the new year.
-The following pages include a financial accounting of 2020 expenditures, amounts allocated to community agencies by program, and for the two CILA homes.
-Detailed descriptions of funded services by program and reported utilization follow and is accompanied by charts aggregating reported service data and the commitment of financial resources by the Board.
-Closing out the report is the Three-Year Plan with Fiscal Year 2021 Objectives.
+As President, it is my pleasure on behalf of the Champaign County Mental Health Board (CCMHB/Board) to present to the citizens of Champaign County the 2021 Annual Report.
+Per the Illinois Community Mental Health Act (405 ILCS 20/), this fulfills the annual financial reporting requirement, with accounting of 2021 revenues and expenditures, allocation amounts for community agencies by program, and costs of the CILA project, a collaboration with the Champaign County Board for Care of Persons with a Developmental Disability (CCDDB).
+Detailed descriptions of funded program services and reported utilization are also offered, with charts aggregating reported service data and the commitment of financial resources.
+Closing out the report is a new Three-Year Plan with Fiscal Year 2022 Objectives.
+Incorporated into this strategic plan is a Theory of Change Logic Model, developed by the Board and staff with support from University of Illinois Department of Psychology researchers who have engaged in an evaluation capacity building project with agencies for six years.